Tikal with Kids

 Located deep within the jungle in the northern province of El Petén, Tikal is one of the most impressive pre-Columbian sites of Mayan civilisation and a fascinating place to visit with kids.
 Built over a period of 800 years, from 6th century BC to 10th century AD, the city was constantly evolving with each new ruler building on top of buildings that had come before.
 In its heyday (around 700 AD), the area housed an estimated 90,000 to 200,000 people.
 The Mayans started to abandon Tikal in the 9th century however and, although the exact reasons the city fell into decline are unknown, it’s thought that wars, drought, disease and / or over-farming may have contributed.
 Tikal was declared a UNESCO World Cultural and National Heritage site in 1979.

 What makes Tikal particularly fun to visit is the walk between temples.
 Although areas within the National Park have been cleared (the Grand Plaza for example) the majority of the site is thick jungle home to exotic birds, racoons, wild turkeys and Spider and Howler monkeys.
-The park is so vast, and the foliage so dense, that Tikal never feels that crowded even during peak periods such as when we both visited (in contrast to Machu Picchu for example that is packed with tourists!).
-We both visited Tikal with our families on separate days in December / early January.
+The park is so vast, and the foliage so dense, that Tikal never feels that crowded even during peak periods such as when we visited.
+We visited Tikal with our families on separate days in December / early January.

 What to see in Tikal